 On January 25, 1929 John L. Lancaster (as in Lancaster Avenue), president of the Texas & Pacific—Fort Worth’s first railroad—announced that his company would build a new freight terminal in Fort Worth.

-The new freight terminal would replace the 1902 freight terminal located just west of the Al Hayne memorial.
-This Charles Swartz photo of the 1902 terminal was taken in 1905 when President Roosevelt spoke in the public square between the freight terminal and the 1899 T&P passenger station.
+The new freight terminal would replace the 1908 freight depot located just west of the Al Hayne memorial.
+(The 1908 depot had replaced the 1902 depot, which burned in 1908.)
+This Charles Swartz photo of the 1902 freight depot was taken in 1905 when President Roosevelt spoke in the public square between the freight depot and the 1899 T&P passenger station.
 Clip is from the January 26 Dallas Morning News.
 (Photo from University of Texas at Arlington Library.)

 In 1929 T&P also announced plans to build, east of the new freight terminal, its grand art deco passenger terminal (Hedrick, 1931) to replace the 1899 passenger terminal.
 On April 21, 1930 T&P announced that construction contracts had been let for the two buildings.
 Clip is from the April 22 Dallas Morning News.

 On June 23 the Dallas Morning News published architect Wyatt Hedrick’s sketches of the two new terminals.
 The eight-story freight terminal would be six hundred feet long and one hundred feet wide (480,000 square feet of floor space).
 T&P said the two buildings would cost $4 million ($54.6 million today).

 Looking east, this 1930 photo shows excavation underway for the freight terminal.
 In the background is the wooden Jennings Avenue overpass, which in 1931 was replaced by the current underpass.
 Clip is from the April 22 Fort Worth Press.